 Francisco and shall be governed by and apply California law.
 Arbitration shall be conducted in accordance with JAMS' Comprehensive Arbitration Rules and Procedures, by a single arbitrator who shall have not represented either University or any affiliate of either University in any capacity.
 Any decision rendered by the arbitrator shall be final and binding on the Universities, shall not be subject to de novo judicial review, and judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.
-The arbitrator shall have the authority to require the losing University to pay all costs associated with such arbitrator.
+The arbitrator shall have the authority to require the losing University to pay all costs associated with such arbitration, including attorneys' expenses and fees, expert fees, and the expenses and fees of the arbitrator.
 It is the express intent and understanding of the Universities that each shall be entitled to enforce its respective rights under any provision hereof through specific performance, in addition to recovering damages caused by a breach of any provision hereof, and to obtain any and all other equitable remedies as may be awarded by the arbitrator.
 Notwithstanding the above, each University shall have the right to seek provisional remedies from a court of competent jurisdiction.
 The provisions of this Section shall survive the termination of this Agreement.